xiix0/scam/README.md

-FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #4
-A:	Go west, young man, go west!
-Q:	What do wabbits do when they get tiwed of wunning awound?
+Q:	What do little WASPs want to be when they grow up?
+A:	The very best person they can possibly be.